frederic-perez/AmE-dictionary/data/idioms.md

 __get the handle of__
 __get the hang of (something)__ :two::hammer:
 __get the knack of__ :three: To learn how to do something competently or well after a certain period of practice or development. _Wow, you’re really getting the knack of playing piano!_
-__get the picture__ :two: To understand the real or overall meaning of a situation, without the need for further explanation. _OK, I get the picture.
+__get the picture__ :three: To understand the real or overall meaning of a situation, without the need for further explanation. _OK, I get the picture.
 I’ll start looking for somewhere else to stay._
 __get the sniffles__ To catch a cold, usually a minor one. _My daughter seems to have gotten the sniffles from someone at daycare._
 __get the the green light__ To receive permission to proceed with some action or task.
 Likened to the green light of a traffic signal.
 __get this show on the road__ :two: To promptly begin or get something started. _Sorry for the delay, folks.
 I think we’re ready to get this show on the road._